 Current events and news….

-Join our new supporters organisation TLC (The Learning Collective).
+Join the Science Alive supporters group The Learning Collective).
 Membership is free!
 You’ll be part of a membership organisation and mailing list which keeps you in touch with our work at the Time Machine and Harlow Museum – and you can be proud that you are one of a growing number supporting learning in the community!
 Email us on firstname.lastname@example.org, call in or phone to join up – or see the new TLC page here for more details.

 Shop and support!

-You’ll find some great bargains at the Museum Shop bookssale – click here to see our latest special offers!
+You’ll find some great bargains at the Museum Shop book sale – click here to see our latest special offers!

 And we also have a new way of supporting Harlow Museum and the Time Machine – through online shopping!
 Further details will be appearing here shortly and our next TLC bulletin will have information about how we hope to raise some serious money through the checkout at stores including Tesco, Boots, M&S, John Lewis, Sainsbury’s, Amazon, B&Q and many more…. and it won’t cost you a penny to raise pounds and pounds for us!

-Science Alive is delighted to announce two new Harlow Museum partnership projects – You are Hear is a brilliant new initiative to celebrate the rich sound archives of Essex Records Office and local history collection – click for more details.
+Science Alive is currently developing two Harlow Museum partnership projects – You are Hear is a brilliant new initiative to celebrate the rich sound archives of Essex Records Office and local history collection – click for more details.

-The second project involves work already underway with partners including Oxford University Archeology department, to digitise our extensive archive from the Bartlett exploration of the Stanebury Hill Roman Temple site.
+The second project involves work with key partners including Oxford University Archeology department, to digitise our extensive archive from the Bartlett exploration of the Stanebury Hill Roman Temple site.
+This will be going live later in the summer at the York University online archive – making Harlow History truly a global affair!

 This project will provide global online access to this rich story of the significant finds hidden away in what is now part of a Harlow industrial estate!